CrateOrg/neuman/README.md

 These functions use the package `autotype`, which uses ydotool or xdotool to emulate keyboard input.
 While using virt-manager or virt-viewer 'xdotool key' fails when using ALT_R modifier.
-It seems virt-viewer ignores, or intercepst ALT_R, and then ignores it.
+It seems virt-viewer ignores, or intercepts ALT_R, and then ignores it.
 Use ydotool to get around this problem.
 This is automatically solved by the package `autotype`.

-Sometimes when SikulyX is started for the first time, the error:
+Sometimes when SikuliX is started for the first time, the error:
 `[error] RunTime:doResourceListJar: ... because "dir" is null` appears.
 This is a bug in SikuliX.
 It can be ignored, as it does not affect the functionality.